Hair Light -senior portrait example

 (affiliate links)

 So the FREE software that controls a Logitech camera is simply better because you paid for it with your device!
-Get a Logitech camera.
-You’ll be happy you did!

 LIGHTS!

-Here is why updating your office lighting can help!
+Simply updating your office lighting can help!

 The the large, square white lampshade gives the most flattering effect on your face, softening shadows, especially with the right kind of light bulbs of course…

-The bulbs, while they are a little more expensive than your average LED bulbs, they are powerful like a 100 watt bulb, but also full-spectrum and daylight color, and dimmable (not all LED lights can be dimmed).
+Good bulbs, while they are a little more expensive than your average LED bulbs, they are powerful like a 100 watt bulb, but also full-spectrum and daylight color, and dimmable (not all LED lights can be dimmed).

 And the colored light?
 That’s just my recommendation for a creative addition you can use as a hair-light, or you can add a little brand color to your background… Get creative!